shoplukche/foxlim/README.md

 - simple - most elements are hidden
 - sharp - no border radii
 - compact - as little padding as possible
-- tabs on the left, URL bar on the right.
+- tabs on the left, URL bar on the right
+- tested with Firefox versions from 128 ESR to 153.

 ## Installation